 This is a SPOILER FREE Review.

-Coming off of Avengers: End Game, it’s hard to imagine what could possibly live up to what Marvel delivered it’s audiences back in May.
+Coming off of Avengers: Endgame, it’s hard to imagine how Mavel could possibly live up to what they delivered it’s audiences back in May.
 A huge sprawling finale that was a culmination of over a decade of films—needless to say, it’s a hard act to follow.
 If anyone could shoulder that responsibility however, it would be Spider-Man.

 I know many people like to complain about MCU’s Spidey relying on Iron Man too much.
 This film takes those complaints and tackles that idea head first.
 A core strength of the film is the thematic focus on the ideas that come with Peter grappling with who is his.
 Peter is feeling pressured by the world to fill that void left by Stark.
 But is Peter the next Iron Man, or is he simply Spider-Man?
 Is Peter now forced into dealing with things on a global and political scale, rather than just “neighborhood things”?
 All of this is explored fantastically throughout the film.
 Far From Home is about Peter, and his alter ego Spider-Man, coming into their own—and it’s done flawlessly.